Al-Mu'tasim: Rise of the Turks

 As the historian Matthew Gordon points out, these events are probably connected to the disappearance of the abnāʾ from the historical record.
 Correspondingly they must have increased the standing of the Turks and their chief commanders, particularly Ashinas: in 839, his daughter, Utranja, married the son of al-Afshin, and in 840, al-Mu'tasim appointed him as his deputy during his absence from Samarra.
 When he returned, al-Mu'tasim publicly placed him on a throne and awarded him a ceremonial crown.
 In the same year, Ashinas was appointed to a super-governorate over the provinces of Egypt, Syria and the Jazira.
 Ashinas did not govern these directly, but appointed deputies as governors, while he remained in Samarra.
 When Ashinas participated in the Hajj of 841, he received honours on every stop of the route.
 In 840, it was the turn of al-Afshin to fall victim to the Caliph's suspicions.
-Despite his distinguished service as a general, he was very much the "odd man out" in the Samarran elite; the relations of the Iranian prince with the low-born Turkish generals were marked by mutual antipathy.
+Despite his distinguished service as a general, he was very much the "odd man out" in the Samarran elite; the relations of the Iranian prince with the low-born Turkic generals were marked by mutual antipathy.
 Furthermore, he alienated the Tahirids, who might under other circumstances have been his natural allies, by interfering in Tabaristan, where he allegedly encouraged the local autonomous ruler, Mazyar, to reject Tahirid control (see below).
 Al-Tabari reports other allegations against al-Afshin: that he was plotting to poison al-Mu'tasim; or that he was planning to escape to his native Ushrusana with vast sums of money.
 According to Kennedy, the very variety of allegations against al-Afshin is grounds for skepticism about their truthfulness, and it is likely that he was framed by his enemies at court.
 Whatever the truth, these allegations discredited al-Afshin in the eyes of al-Mu'tasim.
 He was dismissed from his position in the caliphal bodyguard (al-ḥaras), and a show trial was held at the palace, where he was confronted with several witnesses, including Mazyar.
 Al-Afshin was accused, among other things, of being a false Muslim, and of being accorded divine status by his subjects in Ushrusana.
 Despite putting up an able and eloquent defence, al-Afshin was found guilty and thrown into prison.
 He died soon after, either of starvation or of poison.
 His body was publicly gibbeted in front of the palace gates, burned, and thrown in the Tigris.
-Once more, the affair enhanced the standing of the Turkish leadership, and particularly Wasif, who now received al-Afshin's revenues and possessions.
+Once more, the affair enhanced the standing of the Turkic leadership, and particularly Wasif, who now received al-Afshin's revenues and possessions.